merdolphin/projectEuler/README.md

 Most I learned/did via reading and googling by myself.

-After all, not bad to take it as references.
+After all, not bad to take a look and hopeful can be servered as references for someone who is chocked by some of those problems.

-If I have time, programms will be added continuely.
+To be continue ...